Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused building ownership influence to not be applied properly when a building changed owner.

 * Heroes
-- The Runemasters Brokk and Eitri are now recruitable heroes.
+- The Runemasters Brokk, Eitri and Ivaldi are now recruitable heroes.
 - Increased the maximum heroes to 4.
 - Baglur, Durstorn, Kuhnar, Noiraran, Rugnur and Thursagan can now only be recruited by the Norlund Clan.

 * Items
 - Added "Shocking" magic prefix (+1 lightning damage).
 - The "Storm" magic prefix now gives +2 lightning damage instead of +1.
-- Added "of the Storm" magic suffix, which gives +2 lightning damage.
+- Added "of the Storm" magic suffix (+2 lightning damage).
+- Added "Impaling" magic prefix (+2 piercing damage).
 - Added the Mjollnir unique hammer.
+- Added the Gungnir unique long spear.

 * Interface
 - The Idle Worker button now displays the icon of one of the worker units that are idle, rather than the icon of the player's civilization's worker unit type.